Srinivas0rch/moeva/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2112.01156-b31b1b.svg)](https://arxiv.org/abs/2112.01156)

 **Important notice**:
-The goal of this package is the replication of the experiments of the paper [A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space](https://arxiv.org/abs/2112.01156).
+This aims to reprodue the paper [A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space](https://arxiv.org/abs/2112.01156).

-The latest version of our framework is available at [https://github.com/serval-uni-lu/constrained-attacks](https://github.com/serval-uni-lu/constrained-attacks).

 ## Introduction

-This package contains all the necessary data and scripts to replicate the experiments of the research paper "A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space".
+The package has the code and data for reproducing the research "A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space".

 ## Create the environment